Doppler Shift in Starlight for A Level Physics

 Starlight contains absorption spectra

 Stars produce electromagnetic radiation by nuclear fusion.
-To a good approximation they are black body emitters, so they generate a continuous spectrum of electromagnetic radiation, the visible part of which looks like this:
+To a good approximation, stars are black body emitters which means they generate a continuous spectrum of electromagnetic radiation.
+The visible part of this spectrum looks like this:

 Starlight is subject to the Doppler effect

-Conversely, if a star is moving away from us, its light is stretched out so that the wavefronts are further apart from each other and the wavelengths are longer.
-This reduces the frequencies, shifting the light towards the red end of the spectrum.
+Conversely, for stars that are receding from us, their light is stretched out so that the wavefronts are further apart from each other.
+This elongates the wavelengths, decreases the frequencies, and shifts the light towards the red end of the spectrum.

 Measuring the Doppler shift in starlight

-This means that by measuring the change in frequency or wavelength of an absorption line, we can calculate the red shift, \(z\), as well as the speed of recession of the star or galaxy from which the starlight came!
+This equation enables us to measure either the change in wavelength or the change in frequency of an absorption line compared to the stationary lab sample (which has no Doppler shift) and use this to calculate the red shift.
+It also enables us to calculate the speed of recession of the star or galaxy from which the starlight came!

 Hubble’s law and the expansion of the Universe

-Both blue and red shifts have been observed in light from the stars, showing that some stars are moving towards us and some are moving away from us.
+Both blue and red shifts have been observed in starlight.
+This demonstrates that some stars are moving towards us and some are moving away.

-However, it turns out that light from all distant galaxies is red shifted.
-This is significant!
-It also turns out that the velocity of recession of distant galaxies (calculated from their red shift) is proportional to their distance from us:
+It turns out that light from all distant galaxies is red shifted.
+Scientists have also observed that the velocity of recession of distant galaxies is proportional to their distance from us:

-This relationship is known as Hubble’s law, where the constant of proportionality, \(H_0\), is the Hubble constant:
+This relationship is known as Hubble’s law, where the constant of proportionality is the Hubble constant, \(H_0\):

 \(v=H_0d\)

-Hubble’s law has a profound implication.
-Since galaxies are receding away from us faster and faster the further away they are, the Universe must be expanding.
-As the Universe expands, it takes distant galaxies with it and stretches all electromagnetic radiation and galaxies in the process.
-This type of red shift is called cosmological red shift.
+Since galaxies are receding away from us faster the further away they are, this means the Universe is expanding.
+As it expands, it takes distant galaxies with it and stretches all electromagnetic radiation and galaxies in the process.
+This type of red shift of electromagnetic radiation is called cosmological red shift and was discovered by Edwin Hubble in 1929.

 Conclusion